JoshCap20/PushNotificationServerFramework/README.md

 - **FastAPI Framework**: Leverages the FastAPI framework for efficient and easy server development.

 ## Prerequisites
-Before installing `PushNotificationServerFramework`, ensure you have the following:
+Before installing this repository, ensure you have the following:
 - Python 3.11
 - Pip package manager

 ## Installation
-To install `PushNotificationServerFramework`, follow these steps:
+To install this repository, follow these steps:

 1. Clone the repository:
    ```bash